quasarframework/quasar/docs/src/pages/start/roadmap.md

 ---
 title: Quasar Roadmap
-desc: What's next for Quasar framework.
+desc: What's next for Quasar Framework.
 ---

 Where will Quasar be in one year, five years or ten years?
 It's up to you, the developers using Quasar.